chaconnewu/awesome-augmented/awesomes/awesome-zsh-plugins.md

   </a>
   - Antigen doesn't do automatic updates like oh-my-zsh.
 This plugin adds auto updating for antigen, both of antigen and the bundles loaded in your configuration.
   <sup>
-   &#9733 7, pushed 528 days ago
+   &#9733 7, pushed 652 days ago
   </sup>
  </li>
  <li>
   <a href="https://github.com/unixorn/bitbucket-git-helpers.plugin.zsh">
    bitbucket-git-helpers
   </a>
-  - Helper scripts to allow you to create bitbucket PRs from a shell session.
+  - Helper scripts to allow you to create bitbucket PRs or open a directory in the current branch.
   <sup>
-   &#9733 0, pushed 17 days ago
+   &#9733 0, pushed 142 days ago
   </sup>
  </li>
  <li>